 New foods, wine, girl talk, board games and an excuse to clean the house every now and then?
 Sign.
 Us.
 Up.

-Skip the pricey salon mani-pedi and opt for a girl’s night instead!
-Not only will it be more fun, just think of how much green you will save.
-Yes, you and your friends have our permission to splurge and buy a bottle of the good stuff. 🍸
+Skip the pricy salon mani-pedi and opt for a girl’s night instead!
+Not only will it be more fun, just think of how much green you’ll save.
+Yes, you and your friends have our permission to splurge and buy a bottle of the good stuff. ?

-Just be sure to pick a host that has a baby who’s a heavy sleeper. 😉
+Just be sure to pick a host whose baby is a heavy sleeper. ?

 Not only will it save you time and effort, it can save you money, too!

 For one thing, shopping online saves you money on gas.
 Plus, if you don’t go inside a store, you won’t be able to peruse the many tempting (but unnecessary) offerings on display, making it easier to stick to your budget.

 If you’re looking for a specific item, it can be much easier to shop around from the comfort of your couch, too.

 When you shop in person, the #1 tip is to simply make a list and stick to it.

 Be your own barista.